Zenduty/docs/docs/IncidentSLA.md

 ---
 Incident SLAs let you set acknowledgement and resolution SLAs for your incidents.
 SLAs allow your teams to prioritize incidents as well as increase transparency amongst incident stakeholders - support, account managers and management.

+IMPORTANT: SLA alerts are sent to those notification rules that are set for time zero(immediate) for both high and low urgency incidents.
+If you'd like to receive SLA alerts on any contact channel, add that contact channel in your notification rule for time t=0(immediate)

 To setup incident SLAs, go to your **Teams** page, click on "configure" next to your team.
 Go to the "SLA" Tab and click on **Create SLA**.

 Select a SLA name, description and acknowledgement and resolution SLA times.
 Set the SLA alerts for when you'd like to receive an alert - before or after an acknowledgment or resolution SLA is about to be or has already been violated.